samielsabri/nose_typology/README.md

 ## Overview

-This repository is dedicated to the analysis of a dataset I created on the word for "Nose" in over 230 languages.
+This repository is dedicated to the phonosemantic statistical analysis of a dataset I created on the word for "Nose" in over 240 languages.

 ## File Structure